1. What is Change of Status?

 - Representatives of foreign media on I visa and their dependants

-- Exchange visitors on J-1 visa and their dependants on J-2 visa that are not sublected to the 2 year home residency requirmen in § 212(e)
+- Exchange visitors on J-1 status and their dependants on J-2 status (as long as they are not subject to the 2 year home residency requirements under § 212(e))

-- Vocational students on M-1 visa and their dependants on M-2 visa
+- Vocational students in M-1 status and their dependants on M-2 status

-- Temporary workers on H, L, O, P, Q or R visa and their dependants
+- Temporary workers on H, L, O, P, Q, R, TN and their dependents

 4. Who may not apply for Change of Status?